leo-leong/aa-classicsvc-sessionmon/README.md

-# C# sample code to demo how monitoring user logons in classic .NET windows service and acquiring credentials for single sign-on purposes.
+# C# sample code to demo monitoring user logons in a classic .NET windows service and acquiring credentials for single sign-on purposes.